Only the victim of a crime may request the Office of the District Attorney to drop charges against (or decline the prosecution of) a defendant.

 - You will need to meet with a representative of the Office of the District Attorney.

 - You will need to document your request on a “Drop Charge Affidavit” explaining why you wish the Office of the District Attorney to decline prosecution.
-A copy of this form can be printed here.

 - You will need to provide a $100 user service fee in money order form at the time of your affidavit.